RealityETH/reality-eth-monorepo/README.md

-## Reality.eth monorepo
+## reality.eth monorepo

 This repo replaces the old separate repos that were previously at realitio.github.com.

 It comprises the following packages, under packages/:

-  * contracts: Reality.eth contracts source code, also details of supported networks and tokens and the relevant contract addresses.
+  * contracts: reality.eth contracts source code, also details of supported networks and tokens and the relevant contract addresses.
   * reality-eth-lib: Useful functions for creating and interpreting questions and templates used by the reality.eth system.
   * dapp: The UI front-end as deployed at reality.eth/dapp
   * docs: The system documentation as deployed at reality.eth/docs